 This work is conducted by various teams, based in Brussels, Stockholm and Washington D.C., with support from International IDEA Member States, and grants from the European Union and the Robert Bosch Foundation.
 This Feature Story provides an overview of this programme of activities in support of the Summits for Democracy.
 The convening of a Global Democracy Coalition Forum and Team Europe Democracy Dialogues with civil society, the creation of a Summit for Democracy resources portal, and International IDEA-led analytical inputs and data on Summit commitments provide some examples of International IDEA’s Summit engagement.

 Strategic engagement and activities

-International IDEA views the Summit for Democracy as an opportunity to rally forces in protecting and supporting democracy, and has developed an engagement programme as contribution to the Summits.
+International IDEA views the Summit for Democracy as an opportunity to rally forces in protecting and supporting democracy and has developed an engagement programme as a contribution to the Summits.
 Activities include knowledge production, data and analysis, dialogues and partnership building, financed with the support of International IDEA Member States, the European Union and the Robert Bosch Foundation.

 Analysis, knowledge tools and resources

 Summit news and resources portal.
 Through the EU-funded STED project, International IDEA maintains a Summit for Democracy Resources Portal which contains news, events, commitments, democracy data and publications of relevance for those engaging with the Summit for Democracy.